Scream Bloody Gore

-Scream Bloody Gore is the first studio album by American death metal band Death, released on May 25, 1987, by Combat Records.
+Scream Bloody Gore is the debut studio album by American death metal band Death, released on May 25, 1987, by Combat Records.
 It is considered by many to be "the first true death metal record".
-Chuck Schuldiner, the band’s founder and leader, performed guitar, bass and vocals, and composed all tracks on the album.
+Chuck Schuldiner, the band’s co-founder and leader, performed guitar, bass and vocals, and composed all tracks on the album.

 John Hand is noted in the album's credits as playing rhythm guitar, though this was incorrect and Hand was only in the band for a short period and never performed or recorded on the album.
-This is also the only Death album to feature drummer Chris Reifert, who had joined for the Mutilation demo, and the only one of the band's albums to not be recorded at Morrisound Recording.
+This is the only Death album to feature drummer Chris Reifert, who had joined for the Mutilation demo, and the only Death album that was not recorded at Morrisound Recording.

 Perseverance Holdings, Ltd. and Relapse Records reissued the album on May 20, 2016, on CD, vinyl, and cassette.
 The album was remastered for this release, and also included the original Florida session as well as recordings of rehearsals performed in 1986.

-Overview

-The album was actually recorded twice, with the second Los Angeles-based session being released as the complete album by label Combat Records (later Relativity).
-It was first recorded in Florida, although only the rhythm guitar and drum tracks were recorded.
-The track listing consisted of "Torn to Pieces", "Legion of Doom", "Scream Bloody Gore", "Sacrificial Cunt" (later shortened to "Sacrificial" because the label asked the band to do so, possibly because "they didn't want to get P.M.R.C. on their case"), "Mutilation", "Land of No Return", and "Baptized in Blood".
-The label were unsatisfied after hearing the initial mix, so Schuldiner and Reifert re-recorded the album in California with Randy Burns as producer.
-Once returning to Florida, the first session was released as a promotional tape, and was eventually bootlegged.
-"Legion of Doom" was a longtime staple of Death's rehearsals and live shows, and was indeed the first song written, reaching back to when they were known as Mantas.